0cyn/ksuite/README.md

 Sidebars support all 4 positions (at the 4 corners of the screen,) and widgets can be moved around.

-When a sidebar item is drag-dropped anywhere but a sidebar, it'll open as a separate window and float on top :)

 ## MultiShortcut

 ![](.github/eg_multishortcut.gif)